Full dress uniform: Royal Air Force

 Air Vice-Marshal Philip Game in full dress, c.
 1930.
 At the time, the Royal Air Force's full dress included headgear that resembled helmets used in World War I.

 Historically, the Royal Air Force regulations permitted the wearing of a full dress uniform in both home and warm-weather variants.
-Although the home wear version of full dress is no longer worn (except in a modified form by RAF bandsmen), the tropical full ceremonial dress continues to be authorised.
+Although the home wear version of full dress is no longer worn, except in a modified form by RAF bandsmen, the tropical full ceremonial dress continues to be authorised.

 The temperate full dress uniform was introduced in April 1920.
 It consisted of a single-breasted jacket in blue-grey with a stand-up collar.
 Rank was indicated in gold braid on the lower sleeve and white gloves were worn.
 As with the British Army after 1914, full dress was not general issue during the inter-War period, but was authorized for wear by specific categories such as bandsmen and commissioned officers.
-The latter generally wore full dress only for infrequent occasions such as attendance at court levees and social functions such as weddings.
+Officers generally wore full dress only for infrequent occasions such as attendance at court levees and social functions such as weddings.
 Military attaches and royal aides de camp were amongst the few serving officers who might have regular occasions to wear full dress.

 Initially the full dress uniform was worn with the service dress cap.
-However, in 1921 a new form of head-dress was introduced.
+In 1921, a new form of head-dress was introduced.
 It was designed to resemble the original flying helmet and it consisted of a leather skull cap trimmed with black rabbit fur.
-The helmet also featured an ostrich feather plume which was connected to an RAF badge.
+The helmet featured an ostrich feather plume which was connected to an RAF badge.
 This helmet was never popular and junior officers were eventually permitted to wear the service dress hat on full dress occasions.

-Group Captain the Duke of York (later King George VI) wore RAF full dress at his wedding to Lady Elizabeth Bowes-Lyon in 1923.
+Group Captain the Duke of York, later King George VI, wore RAF full dress at his wedding to Lady Elizabeth Bowes-Lyon in 1923.
 The Duke wore or carried the full dress headgear rather than the service dress cap.

 Today the blue-grey full dress uniform is only worn by RAF bandsmen.
 It is referred to as Number 9 Service Dress.

 Civilian organisations

-The formal uniforms used by police forces were until the late 20th century mostly the same as the uniforms worn on ordinary duties but sometimes with various embellishments.
+The formal uniforms used by police forces were until the late 20th century mostly the same as the uniforms worn on ordinary duties, but sometimes with embellishments.
 The introduction of newer uniforms deliberately designed as workwear has left the older styles mainly used for ceremonial or formal purposes.
-The general formal style is a black jacket and trousers with a white shirt and a custodian helmet or peaked cap.
-A particular variation is that used by mounted police in Merseyside which can be observed when they escort the winner of the annual Grand National horse race at Aintree; this consists of the traditional Custodian helmet with an added white plume and silvered chinstrap; along with the style of tunic it bears more resemblance to a late 19th/early 20th century police uniform.
+The general formal style is a black jacket and trousers with a white shirt, and a custodian helmet or peaked cap.

+A variation is used by mounted police in Merseyside when they escort the winner of the annual Grand National horse race at Aintree.
+It consists of the traditional Custodian helmet with an added white plume and silvered chinstrap.
+Along with the style of tunic it bears a resemblance to a late 19th/early 20th century police uniform.